10clouds/10cDevops-Test/README.md

 ### 1. Github
 All your changes should be made in a **private** fork of this repository.
 When you're done please, please:
-* Create private repository on your Github account
+* Create a private repository on your Github account
 * Give read only access to 10Clouds-devops-test user.

 ### 2. Application